-This report utilizes aggregate data from 15 stroke centers in Nevada.
-The participating stroke centers are listed below.
+This report uses aggregate data from 15 participating stroke centers in Nevada, listed below.
 In 2015, the participating stroke centers treated 93.7% of all the strokes in Nevada (2015 discharge data includes the first two quarters of data only; in 2014, 92.9% of strokes treated were at the participating centers).
-In the hospital discharge data, all of the stroke-relevant ICD codes that hospitals can enter are reflected; however, hospitals have the option to sample their data, as well as to enter only the 10 stroke ICD codes that the Centers for Medicare and Medicaid Services and the Joint Commission review.
+In the hospital discharge data, all of the stroke-relevant International Classification of Diseases (ICD) codes hospitals can enter are reflected; however, hospitals have the option to sample their data, as well as enter only the ten stroke ICD codes the Centers for Medicare and Medicaid Services (CMS) and the Joint Commission review.

-The data in this report is reflective only of the hospitals that are currently participating in the GWTG program, and therefore may not be generalizable to the entire state of Nevada.
-Currently, the Nevada Stroke Registry is receiving individual hospital data from nine of the 15 primary care stroke centers reporting into GWTG and aggregate view data from all 15.
-Additional limitations included data from a percentage of total stroke cases in Nevada and incomplete data fields for the reported stroke cases.
-The provisions require only the primary care stroke centers within Nevada report data into the stroke registry.
-Nevada currently houses 32 hospitals, of which 15 are primary stroke centers per the AHA guideline designations.
+The data in this report is reflective only of the hospitals currently participating in the GWTG program, and therefore may not be generalized to the entire state of Nevada.
+Currently, the Nevada Stroke Registry is receiving individual hospital data from 10 of the 15 primary care stroke centers reporting into GWTG and aggregate view data from all 15.
+Additional limitations include incomplete data on the percentage of total stroke cases in Nevada and incomplete data fields for reported stroke cases.
+The provisions require only the primary care stroke centers within Nevada to report data into the stroke registry.
+Nevada currently houses 32 hospitals, of which 15 are primary care stroke centers per the AHA designations.
 Furthermore, the data accessed through GWTG is de-identified by nature and was not compiled in a fashion to allow comparison across different hospitals for this report.
-This data will be addressed for the purpose of developing quality improvements relative to the state of Nevada in its entirety.
+This data will be addressed for the purpose of developing quality improvement recommendations relative to the state of Nevada.

-Participating Nevada Hospitals (as of May 2016)
+Participating Nevada Hospitals (as of May 2017)

-Centennial Hills Hospital
+Centennial Hills Hospital \

-Desert Springs Hospital
+Desert Springs Hospital \

-Mountain View Hospital
+Mountain View Hospital \

-Northern Nevada Medical Center
+Northern Nevada Medical Center \

-Renown Regional Medical Center
+Renown Regional Medical Center \